afnog/afnog.github.io/sse/crypto/presentation.md

 * some users have rights (privileges)
 * you cannot distinguish people using only laws of physics
-* you cannot make it physically impossible to violate
+* you cannot make it physically impossible to violate policy